-What kind of career perspectives are there at Automattic?
+What kind of career opportunities are there at Automattic?
 What can I achieve during my career in the Design team?

 Does Automattic have a formal career ladder or path for designers?

-Would Automattic provide a mentor or guidance if someone wished to be career-progressed to a leadership role?
+Does Automattic provide guidance to progress into a leadership role?